-Natural bodies of water
+Bodies of water

-Heightened supervision is also a must around lakes, rivers, and other natural bodies of water like seas and oceans.
-Your child must be constantly supervised, because it only takes a moment for him to slip away.
+Your child must be constantly supervised around lakes, rivers, oceans, and other bodies of water.
+It only takes a moment for a child to slip away and risk drowning.

 When you go out on the water, always wear a life jacket.
 Make sure children and the other people with you wear one, too.
 Life jackets must be appropriate for the person wearing them and for the type of activity.
 Fasten life jackets properly.
 If the boat capsizes, life jackets can save the lives of everyone onboard.